 A versatile performer, Métis (Indigenous) Canadian Mezzo-Soprano, Rebecca Cuddy, is at home on both the contemporary and classical stage.
-Hailing from Toronto, Canada, she is currently enrolled at the Royal Academy of Music in London, England, completing a Masters in Vocal Performance with world-renowned Mezzo-Soprano, Sarah Walker and Vocal Coach Jonathan Papp.
+Hailing from Toronto, Canada, she recently completed her studies at the Royal Academy of Music in London, England, gaining a Masters in Vocal Performance with world-renowned Mezzo-Soprano, Sarah Walker and Vocal Coach Jonathan Papp.
 She received her Bachelor of Music with Honours in Performance from The University of Western Ontario in 2015.

 Rebecca is Métis (Indigenous) and has a keen interest in Indigenous relations and music.
 In the fall of 2017 Rebecca will be touring with Toronto Concert Orchestra presenting Voice of a Nation in honour of Canada’s 150th Anniversary.
 She will première several new works by Métis composer Ian Cusson with texts by Métis poet Marilyn Dumont, and in collaboration with the Toronto Concert Orchestra (Maestro Kerry Stratton) and under the direction of Michael Mori (Tapestry Opera).
 In 2013 she sang at several Métis Nation of Ontario 20th Anniversary events including performances at Toronto City Hall and the Law Society of Upper Canada for the MNO’s Louis Riel Day Celebrations.
 Rebecca hopes to work closely with Indigenous musicians, composers and representatives in her continuing career.